BoxCast Team • May 15, 2019

-Have you ever watched a video with no audio or really bad audio?
-If it is play-by-play commentating for a sporting event or your church's choir singing its best song, your viewers want the audio to be great.
-In this article, we will discuss how to fix audio issues you might be having with your broadcast's audio.Is It Bad to Have No Audio?
+Have you ever watched a video with no or really bad audio?
+Whether it's play-by-play commentary during a sporting event or a church choir singing its best song, viewers want the audio to be great.
+In this post, we'll outline how to fix any issues you might be having with your broadcast's audio.Is It Bad to Have No Audio?

-A live broadcast that has no audio can be painful to watch.
-If you aren’t able to provide an audio feed, any audio is better than no audio for your viewers.
-Even if it is just from the camera microphone picking up the speaker or the ambient sounds of the event, your viewers will appreciate knowing that it is not broken.
-If you must stream without audio, you might try using our BoxCast Graphic Overlays feature to add an overlay saying something like: “Unfortunately, this live stream does not have audio.”
+A live broadcast without audio can be painful to watch.
+If you can't provide an audio feed, almost any audio is better than no audio for your viewers.
+Even if it's just from the camera microphone picking up the speaker or the ambient sounds of the event, folks tuning in will appreciate knowing the audio it isn't "broken."

-If you are getting audio from a soundboard, try turning the levels up or down a little bit from the soundboard.
-Also check to see if there is equipment in the path of your audio that has adjustments you can make that might affect the audio signal.
-For example, if you are using a direct box (“DI box”), check to see if there is a “pad” switch that you can toggle.
-Many boxes have these switches, which can be used to lower the level of the signal (or, maybe the pad was already switched on and disengaging it will make your signal louder).
+If you're getting audio from a soundboard, try turning the levels up or down a little bit.
+Also check to see if there's equipment in the path of your audio that has adjustments you can make that might affect the audio signal.
+For example, if you're using a direct box (DI box), check to see if there is a pad switch you can toggle.
+Many boxes have these switches, which can be used to lower the level of the signal.
+Or maybe the pad was already switched on, and disengaging it will make your signal louder.

 Buzzing or audio noise can come from a lot of things.
 It can come from the cables, audio mixer, or directly from the source audio, like a microphone or another sound source.
-Here is how to find out what is causing the buzz and how to troubleshoot those kinds of issues:
+The post below goes into more detail on what might be causing the buzz and how to troubleshoot those kinds of issues: